UMPrince/WritWebsite/README.md

  If life gets in the way like it usually does, I have a plan for staying involved within the IT community.
-My perfect plan would to work for a game developer or
- publishing company for video games,
+My perfect plan would be to work for a game developer or publishing company for video games,
  that way I continue to do the things
  I love.
 Video gaming, Esports and IT.